 They are given up to 5 days to send you this debt validation.
 If Eastpoint Recovery Group, Inc. fails to dispatch the debt validation letter, this is a violation of the requirements laid down by the FDCPA.
 You may be able to recover damages from Eastpoint Recovery Group, Inc. which is compensation for the way the debt collector has illegally harassed you.

 If you have taken the matter to a court of law and it is proven that the debt collector was unlawfully harassing and failed to validate your debt you should be eligible for $1,000 in statutory damages.
 On top of this the court may award actual damages, which typically include emotional and physical damages as well as compensation for loss of wages and wage garnishment.
 The debt collector may be told to cover a debtor’s attorney fees too.
 The physical damage award typically covers any ailments inflicted on you due to the action of the debt collection agency such as rashes, severe, chronic headaches, and cardiovascular problems.
 If the treatment by the debt collector has caused you stress and anxiety your attorneys may file a claim for emotional distress as well.

 If Eastpoint Recovery Group, Inc. failed to validate your debt, it will have to face the legal consequences for its action.
 You will need to discuss your situation with an FDCPA attorney who specializes in harassment by debt collectors and who will inform you of your rights and how you can prevent any further harassment from debt collectors from the debt collector.
 Fill out our Free Case Evaluation below so you can be connected to an FDCPA attorney who is responsible for consumer law cases in your state.

-*Disclaimer: The content of this article serves only to provide information and should not be constructed as legal advice.
-If you file a claim against Eastpoint Recovery Group, Inc. or any other third-party collection agency, you may not be entitled to any compensation.
+*Disclaimer: The content of this article serves only to provide information and should not be construed as legal advice.
+If you file a claim against Eastpoint Recovery Group, Inc., or any other third-party collection agency, you may not be entitled to compensation.